Skip to main content

 Configuration

-All the configuration options for the this feature are located in the app/Ship/Configs/repository.php config file.
+All the configuration options for this feature are located in the app/Ship/Configs/repository.php config file.

 use App\Ship\Parents\Repositories\Repository as ParentRepository;